dizanetti/elk-stack/README.md

 A picture is worth a thousand log lines

 Kibana gives you the freedom to select the way you shape your data.
 With interactive visualizations, start with a question and see where it takes you.

-For this project i will use Spring boot for micro services, Docker compose for orchestrate and configuration.

 ![Arch](images/arch.png)